 Undergraduate students will complete most, if not all, of their observations at the UW Speech and Hearing Clinic located at 4131 15th Ave.
 NE, Seattle, WA 98105-6299.
 The Speech and Hearing Clinic offers evaluation and treatment services for children and adults with a wide variety of speech, language, hearing, and related communication needs.
 The clinic serves 200-300 clients each week, ranging in age from 3 years to the end of life.
 To learn more about clinic services please visit our website:

 SPHSC students should plan to complete their observations in the UW Speech and Hearing Clinic, as it is easily accessible and offers a wide variety of observation opportunities.
 Due to the high demand for graduate student clinical placements, most community facilities are not in a position to accept student observers from our undergraduate programs.
 Additionally, for safety and privacy reasons, many hospitals and medical centers require observers to complete a number of pre-requisites before they can observe (e.g., background checks, privacy training).
-In the clinic is an observation sign up board and detailed instructions regarding how to observe in the clinic are available to current students on SharePoint.
+In the clinic is an observation sign up board and detailed instructions regarding how to observe in the clinic are available to current students on the department Intranet.

 If students wish to observe outside of the UW Speech and Hearing Clinic, there are some limited options available in the community.
 Please note that students cannot arrange off-campus observations independently.
 All off-campus observations must be approved and arranged through Student Services.
 (The only exceptions are observations arranged with instructors through specific SPHSC courses).
 Please contact Gabrielle Gruber if you are interested in learning more about observing in the schools or other community-based hospitals and clinics.